kukuu/AGILITY/white-paper/tech-stack/tech-stack.md

 ### Out of the box solutions

-It is also known as Off-the-Shelfreferser to software that can be installed ready-made for the general public.
+It is also known as Off-the-Shelf/COTS (Commercial of the Shelf) to software that can be installed ready-made for the general public.
 One of the positives of the mentioned software is ready to be installed.
 Third Party Integration –  Ensure the tech stack you selected enables a great number of third-party integration as it helps you to add the functions that you need in your web application without reinventing the wheel.

 ### Availability of developers